Jul 28, 2026

 FAQ

-Does drinking milk cause skin congestion?
+Does drinking milk cause acne or breakouts?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.